seanmerron/Retirement-Roadmap/README.md

 -  Play with reducing or increasing your home and auto liability coverages in combination of your umbrella policy coverage to save costs.
 -  Make sure you understand who is covered in your household.
 Policies are usually very affordable for the potential risks.
 -  Don't get too much coverage over your assets.
 Lawyers can see how much total liability coverage you have and will usually go after the full amount if anything were to happen.
--  Judge's can rule for you to pay for judgements in the future if you don't have the money/coverage now but there may be cases where bankruptcy may be a viable alternative.
+-  Judges can rule for you to pay for judgements in the future if you don't have the money/coverage now but there may be cases where bankruptcy may be a viable alternative.

 A key point with insurance is to adjust coverage as your savings increase.
 The more stashed up you have, the higher your deductibles can go to reduce reoccurring expenses but making sure to still have enough coverage for catastrophic events.
 I really don't see a need for other types if you are saving unless you know of something coming in the future (baby).

 ### Step 3: Lower Expenses

-Marketing propoganda is everywhere and companies are constantly coming up with new schemes to get you to spend your money.
+Marketing propaganda is everywhere and companies are constantly coming up with new schemes to get you to spend your money.
 It is important to constantly review and be very strict about your monthly reoccurring expenses now that they are visible within your budget.
 The more you can cut back today, the less interest you'll lose in debt or more interest you'll gain from compounding investments to speed up retirement.
 For a rough estimate (recommended by MMM) taking a monthly expense saving * 173 will give you the potential value of that savings invested for 10 years.
 For example, if I cut back $250/month that could turn into $43,250 in 10 years.
 Compound interest is awesome!

 It's time to get frugal and live within the means that will get you to retirement.
 Here are some tips arranged by budget category: